Integrating Online And Offline Marketing Strategies In-store

 Why not get your business signage printed by us here at UK POS?
 Simply include the QR code on your print design template, and we'll create your high-quality prints.

 If you're able, investing in the creation of 'smart content' can be incredibly profitable.
 Smart content adapts what is shown to customers based on their behaviour.
-For example, if a supermarket customer tends to only purchase vegetarian food, this can be flagged digitally in order to ensure they see marketing content designed for vegetarian and vegan food.
+For example, if a supermarket customer tends to only purchase vegetarian food, this can be flagged digitally to ensure they see marketing content for vegetarian and vegan food.

 Gathering feedback is important for all businesses to assess whether their strategies are working.

-Incentivise participation by giving them entry into a competition, or a discount, in exchange for their feedback.
+Create an incentive by giving them entry into a competition, or a discount, in exchange for their feedback.

 Ensure that you're adding value for your customers wherever possible.
 Also, it's important to make this interaction both convenient and appealing.

-A recent study found that businesses must make additional interventions in order to motivate customers to interact with these touchpoints.
+A recent study found that businesses must make additional interventions in order to motivate customers to engage with these touchpoints.
 Otherwise, consumers will only access the information while doing so is quick and convenient.
 Quick, convenient access will 'greatly increase the likelihood that they will access it' [6].

 1. Cao and Li, 'The Impact of Cross-Channel Integration on Retailers’ Sales Growth', Journal of Retailing, Vol. 91, pp. 198-216 (2015).